remarkablemark/hello-world-javascript-action/README.md

 # hello-world-javascript-action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
-See [tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).
+Inspired by the [tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).

 ## Inputs